Japan and weapons of mass destruction: Attacks in China

+Planned attacks against U.S. forces and mainland

 Japan sent a submarine with unspecified biological weapons early in 1944 to defend the island of Saipan from American invasion; however the submarine was sunk.

 Another attack against American troops with biological weapons was planned for the invasion of Iwo Jima.
 The plan involved towing gliders laden with pathogens over the American lines.
 However, this plan never took shape.
 Had it succeeded, thousands of American soldiers and marines may have died, and the operation as a whole may very well have failed.

 Japan's biowarfare experts had hoped to launch biological attacks on the U.S. in 1944 with balloon bombs filled with bubonic plague, anthrax, rinderpest, and smut fungus.
 A 1945-planned kamikaze attack on San Diego with I-400-class submarine aircraft carriers that would deploy Aichi M6As floatplanes and drop fleas infected with bubonic plague was code-named Operation Cherry Blossoms at Night.
 The plans were rejected by Hideki Tojo who feared similar retaliation by the United States.

+Postwar legacy

 Japanese scientists from Unit 731 provided research information for the United States biological weapons program in order to escape war crimes and crimes against humanity charges.
-Researchers arrested by Soviet forces were tried at the December 1949 Khabarovsk war crimes trials; they were given light sentences to the Siberian labor camp, from two to 25 years, seemingly in exchange for the information they held.
+Researchers arrested by Soviet forces were tried at the December 1949 Khabarovsk war crimes trials; they were given light sentences to the Siberian labor camp, from 2 to 25 years, seemingly in exchange for the information they held.
 Bob Dohini, a former war crimes prosecution team lawyer, recently claimed that there was no mention of germ warfare in the investigation of Japanese war crimes.
 The fact was not well known until the 1980s.
 Japan's emperor was unable to be tried.
 Later revelations indicated his knowledge of the program.

 Japan's employment of BW was largely viewed as ineffective, due to the absence of efficient production or delivery technology.
 The U.S. government provided a stipend to the Japanese BW military scientists and researches.
 Japanese biological warfare information provided to U.S. authorities after World War II remained a secret and was eventually returned to Japan.

-Right-wing Japanese officials claim that no proof of Japan's wartime atrocities exists.
+Right-wing Japanese officials have claimed that no proof of Japan's wartime atrocities exists.

 In August 2002, a Japanese court ended decades of official denials and acknowledged, for the first time, that Japan had used germ warfare in occupied China in the 1930s and 1940s.
 The court acknowledged the existence of Japan's biological warfare program but rejected the plaintiffs' demands for compensation, saying the issue was covered under postwar treaties.
 Following the court decision, Japanese officials announced that their government would send a delegation to China to excavate and remove hundreds of abandoned chemical weapons, including bombs, shells, and containers of mustard gas and other toxins left over from the Second World War.

 Japan's biological warfare experts and scientists from WWII, were alleged to have assisted the US in employment of BW in the Korean War.